friendsofhyperf/components/docs/en/components/elasticsearch.md

 # Elasticsearch

-A client component for Elasticsearch customized for Hyperf.
+A customized Elasticsearch client component for Hyperf.

 ## Installation